Date — 10 October, 2012

 In 2008 by the Pilot’s Watch UTC, to mark his poetic novel “Wind, Sand and Stars”.

 In 2009 and 2010, the Big Pilot’s Watch Edition Antoine de Saint Exupéry honoured his outstanding life’s work.

-The special edition selected for 2011 was the rarely made Big Pilot’s Watch Perpetual Calendar.
+The special edition selected for 2011 was the rarely produced Big Pilot’s Watch Perpetual Calendar.

-In 2012 the Pilot’s Watch Chronograph Edition Antoine de Saint Exupéry is a reminder of how the aviator, poet and humanist discovered his great passion.
+In 2012 the Pilot’s Watch Chronograph Edition Antoine de Saint Exupéry was a reminder of how the aviator, poet and humanist discovered his great passion.

 The adventurous life of a flying pioneer